-Clean eating breakfast choices will be the focus in this post.
+Clean eating breakfast recipes will be the focus in this post.
 For an 80/20 approach, you will find here only ideas for easy recipes with little preparation time including a short video.
-In addition, expect five simple steps that will help you optimize your breakfast habits.
+In addition, expect five simple steps that will help you optimize your eating habits in the morning.

 Among nutrition experts, breakfast is regarded as the most important meal of the day.
-Like drinking water, eating breakfast is a typical keystone habit – a catalyst for other good routines.
-It is your springboard into a good start that encourages healthy behavior throughout your day.
+Like drinking water, healthy eating in the morning is a typical keystone habit – a catalyst for other good routines.
+It is your springboard into a good start that encourages healthful behavior throughout your day.

-Healthy breakfast foods stimulate your metabolism and influence your blood sugar level in a positive way.
-That’s why carefully selecting what you eat in the morning is so important.
+Nutrient dense foods stimulate your metabolism and influence your blood sugar level in a positive way.
+Therefore it is so important to select carefully, what you eat in the morning.

-If you are skipping breakfast because you are trying to lose weight, you can actually sabotage your weight loss efforts.
+If you are skipping your morning meal because you are trying to lose weight, you can actually sabotage your weight loss efforts.

 Studies have shown that going hungry in the morning can cause obesity, diabetes and cardiovascular diseases in the long run.
 If you don’t replenish energy reserves you’ve used up over the night, you might suffer hunger pangs before lunch.
 Nothing edible will be safe from you, and you will have a hard time resisting sweet calorie bombs.
 To function smoothly, your body needs a big chunk of healthy energy.